 Below is a brief description of each of our affiliated producers.
 A detailed list of items and prices can be found here.
 Orders via our online order system (for registered Chubeza members) will be included in your vegetable box for home delivery.

-Shirly of Moshav Hogla bakes bread that is a wonder: it is made only from whole gluten-free cereals, sprouted legumes and flax, stone-ground and kneaded to rise by traditional methods.
-Her loyalty to the traditional, old-fashioned baking style creates tasty, nutritious vegan bread, rich in protein with a low glycemic index.
+Shirly of Moshav Hogla bakes phenomenal bread made of only gluten-free whole grains, sprouted legumes and flax, stone-ground and kneaded to rise by traditional methods.
+Her loyalty to traditional, old-fashioned breadmaking creates tasty, nutritious vegan bread, rich in whole protein and fiber, with a low glycemic index.